tonyprawiro/diy-cloud-gaming-desktop/README.md

 - 15 GiB of RAM.
 - 60 GB of SSD storage.

-NVIDIA GRID GPUs are optimized for graphics rendering accuracy.
-However, it is also powerful enough to play modern games.
+NVIDIA GRID GPUs are optimized for graphics rendering accuracy, and it is more than able to support modern games.
 Maybe not the most cost-effective graphic platform to play games, but you can do it.

 ### Cost

 In Singapore (ap-southeast-1) region, G2 Windows instance is offered at $1.16 per hour for on-demand pricing.
 This price point may look cheap at a glance ("hey, it's just a buck!"), but if you use it for many hours, it adds up and you may end up with a bill shock.
 If I use it for 20 hours in a month, I will be paying $23.2.

-To get a big EC2 discount without long-term commitment, we can utilize Spot instance.
-In my experience, the Spot pricing for g2.2xlarge can be as low as $0.46.
-I often got $0.66 during non-peak hour.
-If I use it 20 hours in a month, I would be paying only $13.2.
-Now, this is way more affordable for occasional gamers !
+To get a big EC2 discount without long-term commitment, we can use Spot Instance.
+There are two Spot strategies we can choose from: regular Spot Instance which has lower price point but higher chance of interruption, or Defined-Duration Spot (also called Spot-Block) which has higher price point but much lower chance of interruption.
+Both strategies allow you to get big discount than On-Demand.
+I've got $0.46 and $0.66 per hour pricing for regular Spot Instance and Spot-Block, respectively.
+This translates to $9.2 and $13.2 for 20 hours of use.
+This is way more affordable!

 ### Problem